 Carsten Moyer, a Green River welding student, tested the product.
 "I can really tell the difference between this and what we normally use," he said of the prototype electrode.
 "It's really good to be in a program that allows you to do this type of stuff," Moyer added before putting his welding helmet back on and returning to work.

-Green River Community College was one of only three colleges in the entire state of Washington chosen to test the prototype.
+Green River College was one of only three colleges in the entire state of Washington chosen to test the prototype.

 "When we have a new product to test, we know where to take it," Murlin grinned, nodding toward the Green River welding shop.